chevereto/v4-docs/guides/docker/README.md

 ## Installing Docker

-If you are using **Ubuntu** you can install docker by running:
+If you are using **Ubuntu** you can install Docker by running:

 ```sh
 make install-docker
 ```

 For other systems follow the instructions for [Docker Engine installation](https://docs.docker.com/engine/install/).
-Make sure to check at **Server** for your specific Linux distribution.
+Check at **Server** for your specific Linux distribution.

 ::: details Docker Engine installation
 ![Installation overview](../../src/manuals/docker/install-overview.png)